gregorsteiner/MasterThesis/README.md

 FEMA database and the **rfema** package (Turner 2022) provides easy access.

-Below you can see the number of cumulative disasters from 2009 to 2018 by county.
+Below you can see the number of cumulative disasters by county.

 <img src="Code & Data/DisasterMap.png" width="600" />

 To compare, here is the map of average test scores by county.
+Visually, there seems to be some correlation.

 <img src="Code & Data/TestScoresMap.png" width="600" />